Request Free Sample ×

 By Route of Administration: Oral (Largest) vs. Injectable (Fastest-Growing)

-In the orphan drug market, the route of administration plays a crucial role in defining treatment options for rare diseases.
-Among the various routes, oral administration holds the largest share due to its convenience and patient compliance.
+The route of administration plays a crucial role in defining treatment options for rare diseases.
+Among the various routes, oral administration holds the largest orphan drug market share due to its convenience and patient compliance.
 Patients often prefer oral medications, leading to a significant market presence for these drugs.
 Additionally, injectable products are gaining traction, especially for diseases that require rapid or controlled delivery, thereby marking their growing influence in the market.

 Oral (Dominant) vs. Injectable (Emerging)